iampava/steal-like-a-dev/react-redux/README.md

 Minimalist implementation of [react-redux](https://github.com/reduxjs/react-redux) and [redux](https://github.com/reduxjs/redux).
 This is an all-in-one package, containining functionalities from both libraries so that it's easily compatible with React apps.

-Primarily for teaching purposes in my [StealLikeADev.com](https://StealLikeADev.com) tutorial series, BUT since it's actually very usable, I decided to publish it as a package as well.
+Primarily for teaching purposes in my [StealLikeADev.com](https://StealLikeADev.com) tutorial series, BUT since it's actually very usable, I decided to publish it as a [NPM package](https://www.npmjs.com/package/@steal-like-a-dev/react-redux) as well.

 These docs are "stolen" from the original libraries, but I've left only the parts I've actually implemented.
 Happy stealing!